 Pre-Build Task #5.
 Get Set Up for Payment Processing

 Note: This task is NOT required for those building an affiliate product store (since you will not be accepting payments from customers).
 In order for customers to pay you, you need to be set up with some sort of payment processing account.
 Initially, the easiest approach here is to get a free PayPal business account so you can at least receive PayPal payments from customers.
 It's super-easy to integrate with virtually any shopping cart, and most online shoppers have a PayPal account.
 Eventually, you will definitely want to also take credit cards on your website without the customer having to leave and return (like they do with PayPal).
 “Why?” you're probably wondering.
 Well, the answer is visitor trust.
 This is the first of many times you will hear me say that trust is the #1 factor for converting a visitor into a paying customer (even more so than price of products).
 If you want to look professional and gain the trust of your visitors, you need to accept credit cards right on your website.
 Even though PayPal is a household name now and many shoppers use it, accepting nothing but PayPal looks very "amateurish" and doesn't really go too far in proving you are a professional company shoppers should trust.
 In order to take credit cards on-site, you'll need what's called a merchant account.
 They generally cost about $30 a month, and then there are other small miscellaneous processing fees.
 (Keep in mind that PayPal charges up around 3% in processing fees per transaction, so the miscellaneous processing fees with a merchant account should not be considered "extra" fees.
 In fact, the transactional fees with a merchant account will most likely be less than the transactional fees PayPal charges.)
 Our #1 recommendation for a merchant account is a company called Durango Merchant Services.
 We discovered them a few years back and now refuse to use anyone else.
 Not only are their rates amazing and their customer service second to none, but they are the only merchant account provider we've found that allows us to use a single merchant account for all of our stores... so gone are the days that we need a $30/month merchant account for each web store we're running!
 You can read more about why we love Durango so much and apply for an account here.
 If you're on a tight budget, you can hold off on getting on-site credit card processing until you are getting a few visitors a day, but it's something you should definitely get sooner rather than later (and right now if you can).
 It greatly increases your conversion rate to take credit cards on-site, so that $30/month fee is covered by a single additional order per month!
 Note for those living outside the USA or Canada: If you're outside the United States or Canada, you unfortunately won't be able to get a Durango account.
 Click here to see our recommendations for non-US/Canada residents.
 Note about SSL certificates: You may have read/heard that you're required to have an SSL Certificate (which encrypts all of the customer's sensitive data) if you offer on-site credit card processing.
 This is true.
 However, this doesn't mean you need to go out and purchase a third-party SSL certificate.
 Why not?
-Because both Shopify and BigCommerce provide a free "shared" SSL certificate that your store can use for securely processing payments.
-Once your store is getting tons of visitors and making lots of sales, you may want to consider getting a "private" SSL certificate (see our recommendation here) just so the URL of the payment page looks "cleaner" and shows your domain name (instead of the shopping cart's domain).
-But to start out, I'd just use the "shared" SSL included for free with your Shopify or BigCommerce store.
+Because Shopify provides a free SSL certificate that your store can use for securely processing payments.
 (If you are self-hosting your store (rather than using a hosted shopping cart) and plan to accept payments on-site through a merchant account, you do need to purchase a third-party SSL certificate.)
 Okay, that does it for the pre-build tasks you should have done before you start building our store.
 Once you've completed all 5 pre-build tasks, you're ready to move on to Chapter 5!